estuary/flow/site/docs/concepts/import.md

 A common convention for a given draft is to have a single top-level specification file which imports all the others.
-Flow automatically generates such a top-level file for your draft when you begin a local work session.
+Flow automatically generates such a top-level file for your draft when you begin a local work session using `flowctl draft develop`.

 When the draft is published, the imported resources are treated as part of the file into which they are imported.